-2.2.
-Execution-flow analysis
+A. Execution-flow analysis

 The Nelder-Mead algorithm tries to improve the simplex (and consequently its solution) at each iteration, based on the calculation of the centroid.
 The computational requirements of the algorithm become particularly high when a large number of iterations are required for convergence.
-No iterations can be processed in parallel, nor can an iteration be parallelized itself, unless it is based on applying a shrinkage to the simplex.
+No iterations can be processed in parallel, nor can an iteration be parallelized itself, unless it consists of a simplex shrinkage.
 However, this operation is too cheap to be worth computing it in parallel.

-After initializing the process, the algorithm calculates the centroid, the reflection vertex and the RVT, which assesses the reflection vertex and determines which operations must be applied to the simplex.
+After initializing the process, the algorithm calculates the centroid, the reflection vertex and the reflection vertex test (RVT), which assesses the reflection vertex and determines which operations must be applied to the simplex.
 When the reflection vertex is considered good, only the simplex is updated, which involves low overhead.
 When the reflection vertex is considered weak, an outside contraction is performed.
 For the very weak case, the algorithm performs an inside contraction.
 When the reflection vertex is considered very good, an expansion is done instead.
-Except when the reflection vertex is considered good, which requires no further work, every case consists of a basic operation and an associated test, as described in Section 2.1.
+Except when the reflection vertex is considered good, which requires no further work, every case consists of a basic operation and an associated test.

-As the complexity of the contraction (either to the exterior or to the interior) and the expansion basic operations require the same number and type of operations to be performed, their associated tests determine how computationally expensive each case is.
-In that regard, classifications are ordered as $good < very \ good \le weak \le very \ weak$, from the least to the most expensive.
-As an exception of this classification, the weak case might be more expensive than the $very \ weak$ case, if a shrinkage is required in the weak case but not required in the $very \ weak$ one.
+As the complexity of the contraction (regardless its direction) and the expansion require the same number and type of operations, their associated tests determine how computationally expensive each case is.
+In that regard, classifications are ordered as $good < very \ good \le weak \le very \ weak$ , from the least to the most expensive.
+The weak case becomes more expensive than the $very \ weak$ case, if a shrinkage is required in the weak case but not required in the $very \ weak$ one.
 The exact cost of each iteration depends primarily on the objective-function and, at a lesser extent, on the stage of the simplex.